Marisol Macías: Context

 An attack against social media users by Los Zetas was relatively new when the drug cartel murdered Macías.
 Just 12 days before Macías was murdered, two young social media users—a male and a female in their twenties—were found hanging under a bridge and disemboweled with a note nearby from Los Zetas warning against using the same website that Macías had also used.
 Since the media had been silenced by the drug cartels, people had begun to rely on information from social media and anonymous posts, and Los Zetas were suppressing that by killing on 13 September and then murdering the journalist Macías on 25 September.
 A moderator at the site with the pseudonym "Rascatripas," or "Belly Scratcher," was killed by beheading 9 November and left at the same spot as Macías.

 Impact

 Ten other Mexican journalists had been killed in 2012 before Macías' murder.
 Macías was the fourth woman.
 According to the Committee to Protect Journalists, 25 out of the 59 journalists it has tracked as killed in Mexico since 1992 have been carried out as reprisals for their reporting.
-By Reporters Without Borders count, 80 journalists had been killed in the Mexican Drug War.
+By Reporters Without Borders count, 80 journalists had been killed in the Mexican drug war.
 No other country in Latin America is as dangerous for journalists as Mexico.
 The Mexican drug cartels have scared journalists into a state of silence, and Marisol Macías had found a new tool to get the information out to the public.
-Most people on the social media sites used a pseudonym and Macías did the same, but it is not known how Los Zetas discovered the identify of the those it killed for using the website.
+Most people on the social media sites used a pseudonym and Macías did the same, but it is not known how Los Zetas discovered the identify of those it killed for using the website.